Preview

 - lstrip( ) removes the given character from leading end e., left end.

-2. Removing the leading whilespaces from the line read from the file
+2. Removing the leading whitespaces from the line read from the text file poem.txt.